Tunisian cuisine: Couscous

 Couscous, called kosksi, is the national dish of Tunisia, and can be prepared in many ways.
 It is cooked in a special kind of double boiler called a kiska:s in Arabic or couscoussière in French.
 The couscous used is typically fine-grained.
 Called kosksi in the Tunisian dialect, it is a tiny granule made from steamed and dried durum wheat.
 It is the most popular national dish.
 Couscous is a dish for all events.
 It is frequently served in an enormous traditional bowl with bits of meat and vegetables.
 It is served mostly on festive occasions and large gatherings, from weddings to funerals.

 Meats, vegetables and spices are cooked in the lower pot.
 Cooking steam rises through vents into the container above.
 It is layered with whole herbs such as bay leaves and covered with a fine-grain couscous.
 The couscous pasta is therefore cooked with aromatic steam.
 During the cooking process, the couscous needs to be regularly stirred with a fork to prevent lumping, much as risotto is cooked.

-The word couscous (alternately cuscus or kuskus) was first noted in early 17th century French, from Arabic kuskus, from kaskasa 'to pound', and is probably of Berber origin.
+The word couscous (alternately cuscus or kuskus) was first noted in early 17th-century French, from Arabic kuskus, from kaskasa 'to pound', and is probably of Berber origin.
 The exact formation of the word presents some obscurities.
 The Berber root *KS means "well formed, well rolled, rounded".
 Numerous names and pronunciations for couscous exist around the world.

 Couscous has been recognized on UNESCO's list of Intangible Cultural Heritage in 2018.
 This new designation by UNESCO is due to the worth of couscous and the tradition, practices, and ability that encompass it.

 Meats

-Preferred meats include lamb (kosksi bil ghalmi) or chicken (kosksi bil djaj), but regional substitutes include red snapper, grouper (kousksi bil mannani), sea bass (kosksi bil warqua), hare (kosksi bil arnab) or quail (kosksi bil hjall).
+Preferred meats include lamb (kosksi bil ghalmi) or chicken (kosksi bil djaj), but regional substitutes include red snapper, grouper (kousksi bil mannani), sea bass (kosksi bil marqua), hare (kosksi bil arnab) or quail (kosksi bil hjall).